psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </td>
 </tr></table>

-With every collaborator set up with a dataset to work on in parallel, we can work on preprocessing tuning, while the old grad student fixes the issue with the absolute paths.
+With every collaborator set up with a dataset to work on in parallel, you work on preprocessing tuning, while the old grad student fixes the issue with the absolute paths.

 <table>
 <tr>
 <td style="text-align:left; vertical-align:middle">
-<code># Work on our sibling <br>
+<code># Work on your sibling <br>
 $ git branch preproc<br>
 $ git checkout preproc<br>
 $ datalad save -m "Added parametrization A"<br>